K7MDL2/IC-705-BLE-Serial-Example/README.md

 Items left to finish
       1. Replace 1 SP6T RF switch board (TX IF)
       2. Make final design decision about the PTT and 3 band decoder input lines.
 They are direct to the CPU right now with weak 3.3V pullups enabled.
 These should be buffered to minimize chance for CPU damage.
 A new pullup source facing the radio side will be needed on the buffer outputs.
 This could be done in the Radio side display controller.
 I have a "PLC Prototype" M5Stack module which has a 9-24VDc to 5V regulator, perf board and edge connector.
 I  may be able to fit a port expander and buffer with pullup resistors in there.
-I have a small space left on the control board to wire in a 4 pin connector and 4 transistors, caps and some resistors.
-Can use the the bottom side of the control board for most of the likely SMD parts.
+I have space on the control board to wire in a 4 pin connector and 4 transistors, caps and some resistors.
 Already have connectors installed for the i2c connected display and current sensor.
       3. Once the DC converter is mounted, install suitable heat sink solution to the back panel and mount the 50ohm RF terminating resistor, used to attenuate 10W down to < 10mW.
       4. Install RF bypass caps on the 6 PTT outputs.